SeldonIO/seldon-core/docs/source/contents/servers/index.md

 :language: yaml
 ```

-These `capabilities` overrride the ones from the `serverConfig: mlserver`.
+These `capabilities` override the ones from the `serverConfig: mlserver`.
 A model that takes advantage of this is shown below:

 ```{literalinclude} ../../../../samples/models/iris-custom-requirements.yaml
 :language: yaml